-The purpose of the Floodplain Resilience Plan is to reduce the impacts of future flooding and the degradation of floodplain habitat for endangered and threatened fish species.
-In anticipation of new Federal Emergency Management Agency (FEMA) guidelines, the project will update the rules that apply to new development along the edges of Portland’s rivers and streams and strengthen protections for the wildlife for which it is home.
-The Bureau of Planning and Sustainability (BPS) is leading this effort.
+The purpose of the Floodplain Resilience Plan is to reduce the impacts of future flooding and the degradation of floodplain habitat on endangered and threatened fish species.
+In anticipation of new Federal Emergency Management Agency (FEMA) guidelines, the project will:

-A companion restoration program led by the Bureau of Environmental Services (BES) aims to improve habitat for these species through acquisition and restoration of sites in key floodplain areas.
-Without these BPS and BES actions, Portlanders risk losing access to federally backed flood insurance and disaster relief grants available to communities that participate in FEMA’s National Flood Insurance Program (NFIP).
+A companion restoration program led by the Bureau of Environmental Services (BES) aims to improve habitat for threatened and endangered species through the acquisition and restoration of sites in key floodplain areas.
+Without these and future projects, Portlanders risk losing access to federally backed flood insurance and disaster relief grants available to communities that participate in FEMA’s National Flood Insurance Program (NFIP).

 The City of Portland is situated at the confluence of the Columbia and Willamette rivers.
-Several tributaries feed the Willamette River, including important fish-bearing streams such as Johnson Creek, Tryon Creek, and Fanno Creek (via the Tualatin River).
-Salmon and steelhead that live, grow in, and travel through these Portland waterways eventually find their way to many areas of the Pacific Northwest and the ocean.
+Several tributaries feed the Willamette River, including important fish-bearing streams, such as Johnson Creek, Tryon Creek and Fanno Creek (via the Tualatin River).
+Salmon and steelhead that live, grow in, and travel through these Portland waterways eventually find their way to many parts of the Pacific Northwest and the ocean.

-Salmon have been an integral part of the Pacific Northwest ecosystem for thousands of years, but loss of habitat, water pollution, and barriers such as dams and culverts have reduced their numbers by approximately 90 percent from historic estimates.
-Salmon and steelhead are culturally significant species to the Pacific Northwest’s many Native American tribes.
+Salmon have been an integral part of the Pacific Northwest ecosystem for thousands of years, but loss of habitat, water pollution, and barriers such as dams and culverts have reduced their numbers by approximately 90% from historic estimates.
+Salmon and steelhead are culturally significant species to the area’s many Native American tribes.
 The health and abundance of these iconic species are also essential to northwest economies, including commercial and sport fisheries as well as outdoor recreation.

 View the project overview document: